Rumours of our demise are greatly exaggerated

 |Winner||Cmon: are you kidding me?
 FAANGS all the way!||FAANGS.
 Are banks even on the paddock?||Banks have the edge right now.
 But look out white-shoe types: The techbros are coming for you.|

-Apple, Amazon, and Google wipe the floor with any bank on technology is presented res ipsa loquitur — we can go with that without any first hand evidence, just based on how lousy bank tech its — and, sure, the FAANGs have better standing with the public.
-Who doesn’t love Amazon?
+That the FAANGS will wipe the floor with any bank when it comes to technology is taken res ipsa loquitur — it needs little supporting evidence, just based on how lousy bank tech is — and, sure, the FAANGs have better standing with the public.
+Who doesn’t love Apple?
 Who does love Wells Fargo?